-The Pomeranian is lively and eager to learn.
-They get along well with other household pets if given a slow and proper introduction.
-They make wonderful companions for families with older,
+The Pomeranian is lively and eager to learn and gets along well with other household pets if given proper introduction.
+They make wonderful companions for families with older, well-behaved

 The Pomeranian is a compact, active toy breed.
 They are intelligent, extremely loyal to their family, and loving.
 They are eager to please, gentle, and affectionate.
 They also exhibit an